XIMDEX/xcms/install/XIMDEX_installation_guidelines.md

 ##Assisted Installation Steps
-In case of neeeding any assistance to install Ximdex CMS we have prepared the XIMDEX_INSTALL.sh script that will download Ximdex for you, ask you some parameters (instance name, installation paths, etc.) and create a new script called 1.-MoveXimdexToDocRoot.sh that will move the directory to its final destination and set the right permissions.
+If the previous method did not work or just In case of neeeding any assistance to install Ximdex CMS we have prepared the XIMDEX_INSTALL.sh script that will download Ximdex for you, ask you some parameters (instance name, installation paths, etc.) and create a new script called 1.-MoveXimdexToDocRoot.sh that will move the directory to its final destination and set the right permissions.
 >This installation can be fully automated or interactive, it is less prone to errors and let you decide how to run commands requiring a superuser.
 The steps are: